Jpivz/Jpivz/README.md

 - 👋 Hi, I’m @Jpivz
 - 👀 I’m interested in ... having fun, making things that are useful for me and others.
 - 🌱 I’m currently learning ...
 Linux, Python
-- 💞️ I’m looking to collaborate on ... looking to get some mentoring or buddy learning!
+- 💞️ I’m looking to collaborate on ... getting some mentoring or buddy learning!
 - 📫 How to reach me ... jacobpiven@protonmail.com

 <!---